New Career at Denver Health for One-Time Addict

 "My kids, now both in their 20's, got together and decided they would send me to college," Russell tearfully recalled.
 "They wanted to help me give myself to the world."

 Russell enrolled at Metropolitan State University of Denver where she earned a bachelor's degree in human services with a concentration in addiction studies.
 Her choice to put that degree to work as a certified addictions counselor at Denver Health was an easy one, something that was at the core of her nature of helping and giving back.

 "I get to go to work and at the very least, show my patients some kindness – kindness that they are not getting out on the street," the Denver native said.
 "These are my people – this is my community."

 Russell believes in the harm reduction model of care, helping her patients get better and improve their quality of life in any way she can.
 She puts inspirational quotes up on a bulletin board and plays trivia with them.
 Engaging them and making them smile goes a long way, she said.

 Russell plans to go back to earn her master's degree soon because she knows that even though it took some time to find it, this is the career she was meant for.
 Her patients and the quality of her fellow staff is what Russell loves most about working at Denver Health.

 "One hundred percent I believe this is my true calling.
 Even on my worst day as an addictions counselor, I know I've been kind to my patients.
 I try to find a way to relate to them.
-I tell them there is no judgement in my office.
+I tell them there is no judgment in my office.
 I celebrate their successes and they celebrate mine, too."